yusbel/MicroserviceRuntimeAspNetCore/README.md

         ]
 ```
 #### Azure service bus receiver
-* Each microservice load the receiver configuration and add a service bus processor into a concurrent collection
+* Each microservice load the receiver configuration and add a service bus processor into a concurrent collection.

 ```
 "Receiver": [